Guidelines on the Acceptance of Donated Materials to the Flinders University Library

 The online Flinders University Library Donations Form must be completed by the potential donor and submitted for consideration prior to delivery of any items to the Library.
 This form asks for a broad description of the items and asks the potential donor to acknowledge the conditions attached to library acceptance of the donation.

-The potential donor can expect to be contacted by the relevant liaison librarian who may:
+The potential donor can expect to be contacted by a Collections Librarian who may:

 - ask for more detail concerning the donation and/or request an inspection of the items

 - decline the offer

 - accept the offer and suggest a mutually suitable time for the donor to deliver the items to the Library.

 Donated materials are accepted on the clear understanding that the Library becomes the sole owner of the items upon their receipt.
 As such it reserves the right to subsequently determine what items are added to the collection, how they are catalogued, where they are located, who they can be used by, and how items surplus to needs may be disposed of.
 The Library cannot accept donations that come with restrictions on their use and location, with the exception of archival materials.

 We regret that unwanted items cannot be returned to the donor.

 The Flinders University Library is registered to receive donations under the Federal Government’s Cultural Gifts Program .
 This program has been established to encourage donations of culturally significant material to public institutions.
 In return, donors receive a taxation advantage.